meessour/web-design-1920/README.md

 </details>

-There are four board where an item can be placed.
+There are four boards where an item can be placed.
 These board are To-Do, doing, Verify and Done.
 These board are usually used with SCRUM.

 At the bottom is a comprehensive navigation guide with a mac keyboard layout, this is because Marijn uses a MacBook.
 I implemented navigation keys on the right side of the keyboard because that's what Marijn preferred.
 The guide is in Dutch because that is his main spoken language.
 Here is an enlarged image of the navigation guide: